digitalservicebund/a2j-rechtsantragstelle/doc/adr/0018-xml-generation-from-xsd.md

     - Tests to check if a message is a valid XJustiz message are not needed as this is part of the library
     - Clear separation of services (user flow, xml generation, sending data with FITKO)
     - With the [ERV-Wrapper](https://github.com/digitalservicebund/a2j-erv-wrapper) Java is already part of our project
-    - Once we send the xml, changes to the user data will probably occur very rarely (we can only send data that is reflected in the xsd, and the xsd is [in theory] a representation of the required data).
+    - Interoperability problems may be less severe, as changes to the user data schema will probably be rare after the first version is live.
+Furthermore, since the XJusitz standard should serve as a representation of the necessary data for a specific use case, the possible changes to the userData schema are limited and might rather be the result of changes in the XJusitz standard, which would result in a new version anyway.

 - Disadvantages:
   - Microservice can be an overhead: